kserve/website/docs/modelserving/storage/huggingface/hf.md

-# Deploy InferenceService with a saved model on Huggingface (HF)
+# Deploy InferenceService with model from Hugging Face(HF) Hub

-## Using Public HuggingFace Repo

-If no credential is provided, anonymous client will be used to download the model from HF repo.
-The uri is in the following format:
+You can specify the `storageUri` field on `InferenceService` YAML with the following format to deploy the models from Hugging Face Hub.

 ```
 hf://${REPO}/${MODEL}:${HASH}(optional)